 'Martial art classes have had a lingering influence on structuring my photography course' 'I carried peace of mind with me up to now from the course.'
 'I overcame some of my fears y falling backwards.
-I trust better now."
-Discussion are consistent difficulties with social communication and the presence of restrictive patterns of behaviour interests Keywords: Quality of life DIAGNOSTIC AND ASSESSMENT Poster Number : SAT01-13 Five years after DSM-5: How well are DSM-5 diagnostic criteria for ASD represented in standardized diagnostic instruments?
+I trust better now" Discussion are consistent difficulties with social communication and the presence of restrictive patterns of behaviour interests Keywords: Quality of life Poster Number : SAT02-13 Culture is for everyone!
 Authors: